Buschke–Ollendorff syndrome

-Buschke–Ollendorff syndrome (BOS) is a rare genetic disorder associated with LEMD3.
-It is believed to be inherited in an autosomal dominant manner.
-It is named for Abraham Buschke and Helene Ollendorff Curth, who described it in a 45-year-old woman.
+Buschke–Ollendorff syndrome (BOS) is a rare genetic skin disorder associated with LEMD3 that typically presents with widespread painless papules.

+It is inherited in an autosomal dominant manner.
+Conditions that may appear similar include tuberous sclerosis, pseudoxanthoma elasticum, neurofibroma, and lipoma, among others.

 Its frequency is almost 1 case per every 20,000 people, and it is equally found in both males and females.
+It is named for Abraham Buschke and Helene Ollendorff Curth, who described the condition in one female in 1928.

 Signs and symptoms

 The signs and symptoms of this condition are consistent with the following (possible complications include aortic stenosis and hearing loss):